 The humming held, his strokes even now, and the evening deepened around them.

+Fionn's hands around that pot.
+Thirty seconds.
+Forty.
+Moira taking it back.
+The glue inside softened.
+How many times?
+He'd lost feeling in his hands.
+He couldn't remember when.
 How many pots, how many hides, how many evenings while he stood in training circles watching for wrongness he refused to name?

-The chemical smell on the air intensified as Moira spread glue into a fresh hide, pressing it thin with practiced strokes.
-Fionn sneezed—small and sudden—and she reached over without looking to turn his face from the fumes.
+The fumes thickened as Moira spread glue into a fresh hide, pressing it thin with practiced strokes.
+Fionn sneezed, small and sudden, and her hand found his chin by instinct, turning his face from the fumes.
+He went back to scraping.

-Torven's skin felt too tight over his ribs, his shoulders, like he'd grown since morning.
+Torven's skin felt too tight.
+Over his ribs.
+His shoulders.
+Like he'd grown since morning.

-Moira's rhythm broke—subtle, a fraction slower, the blade lifting higher before the next stroke—and then she stilled, set down the knife, straightened.
+Moira's rhythm broke, subtle, a fraction slower, the blade lifting higher before the next stroke, and then she stilled, set down the knife, straightened.

 The shadow had turned cold and damp against Torven's back.
 He hadn't moved.
 Couldn't remember deciding not to.